 The median nerve is normally formed by the union of lateral root of median nerve arising from the lateral cord (C5, C6, C7) of brachial plexus and medial root of median nerve arising from the medial cord (C8, T1) of brachial plexus anterior to the axillary artery.
 Some fibres from C7 often leave the lateral root to join the ulnar nerve.
 Clinically they are believed to be mainly motor to the flexor carpi ulnaris.
 The median nerve enters the arm at first lateral to the brachial artery.
 Near the insertion of the coracobrachialis, it crosses in front of the artery, descending medial to it, to the cubital fossa, where it is posterior to the bicipital aponeurosis and anterior to the brachialis.
 It usually enters the forearm between the heads of the pronator teres, crossing to the lateral side of the ulnar artery and separated from it by the deep head of pronator teres [1].
 Anomalous pattern of median nerve can be explained on the basis of embryological development The upper limb buds lie opposite the lower five cervical and upper two thoracic segments.
 As soon as the buds form, the ventral primary rami of the spinal nerves penetrate into the mesenchyme of limb bud.
 Immediately the nerves enter the limb bud, they establish intimate contact with the differentiating mesodermal condensations and the early contact between nerve and muscle cells is a prerequisite for their complete functional differentiation [2].
-The growth as well as the path finding of nerve fibres towards the target is dependent upon concentration gradient of a group of cell surface receptors in the environment.
-Several signaling molecules and transcription factors have been identified which induce the differentiation of the dorsal and ventral motor horn cells The high percentage of anomalies as mentioned above emphasizes the complexities and irregularities of this anatomic region with regard to surgical approaches [3].
-Knowledge of such variations is important for surgeons to perform surgical procedures in the axillary region and arm [4].
-Considering the high percentage of anomalies in the formation of median nerve and its paramount clinical importance, the present variations are documented.
+The growth as well as the path finding of nerve fibres towards the target is dependent upon concentration gradient of a group of cell surface receptors in the environment [1].
+Several signalling molecules and transcription factors have been identified which induce the differentiation of the dorsal and ventral motor horn cells The high percentage of anomalies as mentioned above emphasizes the complexities and irregularities of this anatomic region with regard to surgical approaches [3].